sivajeetsabdakar/Odoo-dors/SpringBoot_backend/API_DOCUMENTATION.md

 The API is ready to use with the endpoints documented above.
 Remember to handle errors appropriately and implement proper loading states in your frontend application.

 **Note**: Content moderation is automatically applied to all user-generated content.
-If the moderation service is not running, content will be allowed automatically to prevent service disruption.
+The moderation service is running on `https://d1946e5cd06f.ngrok-free.app`.
+If the moderation service is not available, content will be allowed automatically to prevent service disruption.